Grants

 The Community Foundation promotes generosity and advances well-being in the South Puget Sound by stewarding long-term charitable resources that support the evolving needs and opportunities of our communities.
 We believe that inclusive, engaged communities—where people come together to address local challenges, welcome each other's differences, and collaborate—are essential to creating strong and healthy communities where everyone has access to opportunities to thrive.

-The Civic Life & Belonging Grants are a new pilot program designed to support this vision.
-With this funding, we aim to support efforts to bring people together in new and meaningful ways—especially those who might not normally interact—to strengthen civic life, connection, and belonging.
+Launched in 2025, the Project Connect: Civic Life & Belonging Grants program was designed to support this vision.
+With this funding, we aim to support creative initiatives that bring people together—particularly those who many not typically interact—to build understanding, trust, and shared purpose across the South Sound.

 Why This Matters